 Medical insurance is the main attraction on the private exchange, however other products are also available at specially negotiated pricing, such as dental, vision, disability, life, accident, telemedicine, identity theft protection, and more.
 Insurance plans are provided by leading providers.

 Most health insurance plans available on the public exchange (known as Qualified Health Plans) are also available, at the same rates, through the private exchange.
 The private exchange has additional plans that will not be available through the public exchange.
 This is because some insurance providers have chosen to limit the number of plans they offer on the public exchange or have chosen not to participate in the public exchange.
 Both the public and private exchange will have dental plans available.
 Plans available on the private exchange that will not be available on the public exchange include vision, term life, disability, AD&D, Teledoc, id theft.

 As of January 1, 2014, most health insurance plans can’t refuse to cover you or charge you a higher premium because of a pre-existing health condition.
 This will be the case regardless of whether you purchase your plan on the public or private exchange.

-As part of the Affordable Care Act (ACA), beginning in October 2013, lower and middle-income people under age 65, who are not eligible for coverage through their employer, Medicaid, or Medicare, can apply for tax credit subsidies available through the public exchange.
+As part of the Affordable Care Act (ACA), lower and middle-income people under age 65, who are not eligible for coverage through their employer, Medicaid, or Medicare, can apply for tax credit subsidies available through the public exchange.
 Our online calculator, within the private exchange, will help you estimate if you potentially qualify for a tax-credit.
 If you do, our enrollment counselors are available to assist and guide you through the tax-credit application and for coverage on the public exchange.

 No, not at this time.
 Due to complexities and differences in health insurance providers and the public exchange rules in each state, the health insurance products in the private exchange are only available to residents of Florida at this time.